kristencendana/kristen-portfolio/README.md

 My Portfolio Project!

-This portfolio website was built with TypeScript, React, Next.js, Sanity.io, Framer Motion, and Vercel!
+This portfolio website was built with TypeScript, React, Next.js, Sanity.io, Framer Motion, TailwindCSS and Vercel!